-Do you know what happens in the body of your horse while training?
+Do you know what happens within your horse’s body while training?
 A lot more happens than you might think.
-In this blog we explain how the muscle works, where does it get's its energy from and why does a horse gets tired?
+In this blog, we explain how the horse’s muscles work, where they get their energy from, and why horses get tired?

-· A light training uses mostly the aerobic pathway, an intensive training mostly the anaerobic pathway.
+· A light training utilizes mostly an aerobic pathway, an intensive training mostly an anaerobic pathway.

-· The brain signalizes fatigue through organs or muscles who are in danger.
+· The brain signalizes fatigue through organs or muscles when they are in danger.

-In order to move his body the horse needs to contract his muscles.
-To generate this power the muscles need energy.
-A muscle generates energy by using glucose and if available oxygen.
-We call this respectively anaerobic an aerobic metabolism.
-During the course of a training the pathway changes depending of the amount of oxygen and glucose that is available.
-We will discuss 4 stages:
+In order to move the body, the horse needs to contract its muscles.
+To generate the power needed for this, the muscles need energy.
+A muscle generates energy by using glucose and oxygen, if it is available.
+In normal metabolic processes, cells respire in order to release energy to fuel their living processes.
+The respiration can be aerobic, which uses glucose and oxygen, or anaerobic which uses glucose only.
+This is referred to as aerobic or anaerobic metabolism, respectively.
+During the course of a training, the pathway changes depending of the amount of oxygen and glucose that is available.

-If a horse would suddenly have to run off, for example because it spooks in the field.
-The muscle uses the glucose that is stored in the muscle.
-There is no oxygen yet, so the muscle uses the less efficient anaerobic pathway.
+If a horse suddenly has to run, for example, because it spooks in the field, the muscle first uses the glucose that is stored in the muscle.
+There is no oxygen at first, so the muscle initially uses the less efficient, anaerobic pathway.

-This is way it is important in regular training to start with a warming up.
-This allows the body to prepare the muscle and increase the blood flow with extra oxygen to arrive at the muscles.
+This is why it is important to start with ‘warming-up’ in regular training program.
+This allows the body to prepare the muscle and increase the blood flow to the muscles that delivers extra oxygen.

 2. Light training

-In a light training, after warming up there will be enough oxygen transported to the muscle to allow for the highly efficient aerobe metabolism of glucose (see figure above).
+In light training, after warming-up there will be enough oxygen transported to the muscle to allow for the highly efficient aerobic metabolism of glucose (see Figure above).
 A horse can keep this up for a long time.
-In for example a 2-hour training in walk, the heartrate of your horse stays under 100 beats per minute.
+In, for example, a two-hour training in walk, the heart-rate of your horse stays under 100 beats per minute.

-The heart rate is a good indicator for the demand of oxygen in the muscle:
+The heart-rate is a good indicator for the demand for oxygen in the muscle.

 3. Intensive training

-As a training gets more intensive the muscles will first run out of oxygen.
-On average this happens at a heart rate of around 180, for example when you ride in canter for 6-8 minutes or you ride uphill or in a rough terrain.
-When a specific muscle runs out of oxygen varies greatly between horses and depends on the training level of the horse.
+As a training becomes more intensive, the muscles will first run out of oxygen.
+On average, this happens at a heart-rate of around 180 beats per minute.
+This would be, for example, when you ride in canter for six to eight minutes or you ride uphill, or on a rough terrain.
+When a specific muscle runs out of oxygen varies greatly between horses and depends upon the training level of the horse.

-The fitter the horse to better it is able to bring oxygen to the muscles, the longer it can rely on the more efficient aerobe metabolism.
+The fitter the horse, the better it is able to bring oxygen to the muscles, and the longer it can rely on the more efficient aerobic metabolism.

-If the muscle runs out of oxygen it will switch to the less efficient anaerobic metabolism.
-It can now only generate 2 energy molecule in stead of 36 in that process extra acid (H+) is produced,. causing acidification and fatigue of the muscle.
+If the muscle runs out of oxygen, it will switch to the less efficient anaerobic metabolism.
+It can now only generate two energy molecule instead of 36.
+In this process, extra acid (H+) is produced, in the form of lactic acid.
+This causes acidification and fatigue of the muscle.
 It is a misconception that lactate is the cause of acidification, lactate actually has many benefits for the muscles in this stage.